cpfaff/rbefdata_paper/paper/rbefdata.md

 ```
-## Warning: BEF conference 2011 could not be fit on page.
-It will not be
-## plotted.
-Warning: competitive neighbourhood could not be fit on page.
+## Warning: species richness could not be fit on page.
-## It will not be plotted.
-Warning: Gram-positive bacteria could not be
-## fit on page.
 It will not be plotted.
-Warning: tree performance could
+Warning: replanted
-## not be fit on page.
+## species could not be fit on page.
 It will not be plotted.
-Warning: wood perforation
+Warning: arbuscular mycorrhizal
-## plates could not be fit on page.
+## fungi could not be fit on page.
 It will not be plotted.
-Warning:
+Warning: individual based values could
-## belowground biomass could not be fit on page.
+## not be fit on page.
 It will not be plotted.
-## Warning: cadmium at wavelength 228nm could not be fit on page.
-It
+Warning: shannon diversity could not be fit on
-## will not be plotted.
-Warning: cation exchange capacity could not be
-## fit on page.
+## page.
 It will not be plotted.
-Warning: chemical defense could
+Warning: BEF China PIs could not be fit on page.
+It will not be
+## plotted.
+Warning: cadmium at wavelength 214nm could not be fit on page.
+It will not be
+## plotted.
+Warning: cadmium at wavelength 228nm could not be fit on page.
+It will not be
-## not be fit on page.
+## plotted.
+Warning: cation exchange capacity could not be fit on page.
 It will not be plotted.
-Warning: coefficient of
-## variation could not be fit on page.
+## Warning: data management could not be fit on page.
 It will not be plotted.
 Warning:
-## diversity treatment could not be fit on page.
+## experimental design could not be fit on page.
 It will not be plotted.
-## Warning: geomorphology could not be fit on page.
-It will not be
+Warning: geomorphology
-## plotted.
-Warning: leaf physical resistance could not be fit on page.
+## could not be fit on page.
-## It will not be plotted.
-Warning: response variable could not be fit
-## on page.
 It will not be plotted.
-Warning: secondary compounds could
+Warning: intraspecific diversity could not
-## not be fit on page.
+## be fit on page.
 It will not be plotted.
-Warning: spatial genetic
-## structure could not be fit on page.
+Warning: leaf physical resistance could not be fit on
+## page.
 It will not be plotted.
+Warning: microbial biomass could not be fit on page.
+It will not
+## be plotted.
+Warning: phylogenetic diversity could not be fit on page.
+It will not be plotted.
+## Warning: rarefied diversity could not be fit on page.
+It will not be plotted.
 Warning:
-## species trait could not be fit on page.
+## response variable could not be fit on page.
 It will not be plotted.
-## Warning: standard deviation could not be fit on page.
-It will not be
-## plotted.
-Warning: wood compression could not be fit on page.
-It will
+Warning: secondary
-## not be plotted.
-Warning: wood shearing could not be fit on page.
-It
+## compounds could not be fit on page.
-## will not be plotted.
-Warning: wood stretching could not be fit on
-## page.
 It will not be plotted.
-Warning: wood toughness could not be
-## fit on page.
-It will not be plotted.
-Warning: aboveground biomass
+Warning: spatial genetic structure
 ## could not be fit on page.
 It will not be plotted.
+Warning: standard deviation could not be fit
+## on page.
+It will not be plotted.
+Warning: wood shearing could not be fit on page.
+It will not
+## be plotted.
+Warning: wood toughness could not be fit on page.
+It will not be plotted.
 Warning:
 ## aeromorphic organic layer could not be fit on page.
-It will not be
-## plotted.
-Warning: BEF China projects could not be fit on page.
-It
-## will not be plotted.
-Warning: below ground could not be fit on page.
-## It will not be plotted.
-Warning: branch water potential could not be
-## fit on page.
 It will not be plotted.
+Warning: branch
+## water potential could not be fit on page.
+It will not be plotted.
 Warning: cavity nesting
 ## hymenoptera could not be fit on page.
 It will not be plotted.
+Warning: community similarity
-## Warning: coarse root density could not be fit on page.
-It will not be
+## could not be fit on page.
-## plotted.
-Warning: community weighted mean trait could not be fit on
-## page.
 It will not be plotted.
-Warning: crown projection area could
+Warning: community weighted mean trait could
 ## not be fit on page.
 It will not be plotted.
-Warning: dbh distribution
-## could not be fit on page.
-It will not be plotted.
-Warning:
-## eco-physiologic traits could not be fit on page.
-It will not be
-## plotted.
-Warning: experimental treatment could not be fit on page.
-It
+Warning: control treatment could not be fit on
-## will not be plotted.
-Warning: Flora of China could not be fit on
 ## page.
 It will not be plotted.
-Warning: genetic autocorrelation could
+Warning: crown projection area could not be fit on page.
+It will
-## not be fit on page.
+## not be plotted.
+Warning: directed extinction could not be fit on page.
 It will not be plotted.
-Warning: growth rings
-## could not be fit on page.
+## Warning: ecosystem functioning could not be fit on page.
 It will not be plotted.
-Warning: leaf
-## longevity could not be fit on page.
-It will not be plotted.
 Warning:
-## matching status could not be fit on page.
+## flight interception could not be fit on page.
 It will not be plotted.
+Warning: functional
-## Warning: mineralisation could not be fit on page.
-It will not be
+## trait could not be fit on page.
+It will not be plotted.
+Warning: land use history could not be
-## plotted.
-Warning: mineralization could not be fit on page.
+## fit on page.
+It will not be plotted.
+Warning: leaf longevity could not be fit on page.
 It will
 ## not be plotted.
-Warning: mixed models could not be fit on page.
-It
+Warning: matching status could not be fit on page.
-## will not be plotted.
-Warning: multi-trophic interactions could not be
-## fit on page.
 It will not be plotted.
-Warning: nitrogen cycling could
-## not be fit on page.
+## Warning: mineralization could not be fit on page.
 It will not be plotted.
-Warning: phylogenetic
+Warning: mixed
-## distinctness could not be fit on page.
+## models could not be fit on page.
 It will not be plotted.
+Warning: multi-trophic interactions
-## Warning: phytophagous insects could not be fit on page.
-It will not
-## be plotted.
-Warning: research proposals could not be fit on page.
-It
+## could not be fit on page.
+It will not be plotted.
+Warning: non-random extinction could not be
-## will not be plotted.
-Warning: respiration could not be fit on page.
-## It will not be plotted.
-Warning: rooting depth could not be fit on
+## fit on page.
+It will not be plotted.
+Warning: phylogenetic distinctness could not be fit on
 ## page.
 It will not be plotted.
-Warning: shrub layer could not be fit
+Warning: phytophagous insects could not be fit on page.
+It will
-## on page.
+## not be plotted.
+Warning: predators could not be fit on page.
 It will not be plotted.
-Warning: simpson diversity could not
+Warning:
-## be fit on page.
+## rainfall simulator could not be fit on page.
 It will not be plotted.
-Warning: snag height could
+Warning: red mould could
 ## not be fit on page.
 It will not be plotted.
-Warning: specialization
-## could not be fit on page.
+Warning: research proposals could not be fit on
+## page.
 It will not be plotted.
-Warning: species
+Warning: shrub layer could not be fit on page.
+It will not be
-## identity variable could not be fit on page.
+## plotted.
+Warning: simpson diversity could not be fit on page.
 It will not be plotted.
+Warning:
-## Warning: trap nest could not be fit on page.
+## snag height could not be fit on page.
 It will not be plotted.
-## Warning: vegetation stratum could not be fit on page.
-It will not be
+Warning: trap nest could not be
-## plotted.
-Warning: wood ground tissue could not be fit on page.
+## fit on page.
+It will not be plotted.
+Warning: vegetation stratum could not be fit on page.
 It
 ## will not be plotted.
-Warning: wood mechanics could not be fit on
+Warning: water content could not be fit on page.
-## page.
 It will not be plotted.
-Warning: wood porosity could not be fit
+## Warning: Weibull distribution could not be fit on page.
-## on page.
 It will not be plotted.
+Warning: wood
+## ground tissue could not be fit on page.
+It will not be plotted.
+Warning: wood mechanics could
+## not be fit on page.
+It will not be plotted.
+Warning: wood porosity could not be fit on page.
+## It will not be plotted.
 ```

 ![plot of chunk vizalize_keywords](figure/vizalize_keywords.png)